-Tool number 10 of my article “10 quick and easy ways to close your pay gap” is the best tool for any creative pay gapper.
+Tool number 10 (Crack & Pack like Americans!) of my article “10 quick and easy ways to close your pay gap“ is the best tool for any creative pay gapper.
 It allows you to slice and dice your workforce into pieces that flatter your pay gap when in fact if you were required to report the conglomerate as well, your pay gap would not look so rosy.
-I think it is time to mandate that any holding or conglomerate be required to report for the whole group as well as the separate legal entities that make up the group.
+I think it is time to mandate that any holding company or conglomerate be required to report for the whole group as well as the separate legal entities that make up the group.

-I appreciate that I am not an expert in company law and the definition of what makes a conglomerate or group will have to be defined.
+I am not an expert in company law and so I appreciate that the definition of what makes a conglomerate or group will have to be defined.
 One possibility is to the use the “common terms” clause of the Equal Pay Act 1970.
 This has been in the news recently with the Supreme Court ruling that Asda stores and logistic depots are considered to have “common terms” for the purposes of the Act.
-The key principle is does Walmart, who own Asda, have the power to change the terms and conditions in both stores and depots?
+The key principle is does Walmart, who own Asda (or did at the time!), have the power to change the terms and conditions in both stores and depots?
 If they do then depots and stores are part of the same establishment.
 Whilst gender pay gaps is not the same as unequal pay, there is no harm making the link for this point.

 I do hope you will give me some feedback on these 7 + 5 recommendations using the links given below.
 If I receive feedback that suggests additional recommendations should be made, I will add them here and use my newsletter to inform you on the update.

 — Would you like to comment on this article? —-